 - Norman Sadeh, Professor of Computer Science and Co-Director, Privacy Engineering Program, Carnegie Mellon University (CMU)

-- Claudia Diaz, Assistant Professor at the COSIC research group of the Department of Electrical Engineering (ESAT), KU Leuven
+- Claudia Diaz, Professor at the COSIC research group of the Department of Electrical Engineering (ESAT), KU Leuven

 - Simon Hania, Vice President Privacy & Security / Corporate Privacy Officer, TomTom